Programs > Brochure

 Total Estimated Cost: $2,100-$2,450

-You can pay the $1299 in full or pay $640 by October 10 and the remaining balance of $649 by December 10.
-The above site has information on payment, what costs include, FAQs, etc. This goes directly to Hug It Forward/Serve the World.
-Please note that deposit you paid to UCCS of $100 includes the recommended tip amount and the UCCS education abroad application fee.
+You can pay the $1299 in full or pay $640 by November 22, 2019 and the remaining balance of $649 by February 22, 2020.
+The above site has information on payment, what costs include, FAQs, etc. This goes directly to Hug It Forward/Serve the World and is non-refundable.
+Please note the deposit you paid to UCCS of $150 includes the recommended tip amount and the UCCS education abroad application fee.

 **In-country costs includes tip money and any additional spending money